The Jamneshan-Tao conjecture for finite abelian groups of bounded rank: Introduction

 \begin{defn}[Quasitoral nilspaces] We say that a $k$-step \textsc{cfr} nilspace $\ns$ is \emph{quasitoral} if for every $i\in [2,k]$ the structure group $\ab_i(\ns)$ is a torus. \end{defn} We show that quasitoral nilspaces are disjoint unions of toral nilspaces (which are connected nilmanifolds).
 In the case of the quasitoral nilspace $\ns$ obtained by applying \cite[Theorem 5.2]{CSinverse}, the number of its toral-nilspace components depends only on the complexity of $\ns$, and is therefore adequately bounded.
 As a consequence, we deduce that on some bounded-index subgroup $\ab'$ of the original abelian group $\ab$, some shift of the initial function $f$ correlates non-trivially with a bounded-complexity nilsequence defined on $\ab'$.
 This completes this first step.

-The second main step consists principally in proving that the nilsequence on $\ab'$ can always be extended to a nilsequence on the full group $\ab$, while ensuring that the latter nilsequence still has bounded complexity.
-To solve this extension problem in general, it is necessary to modify the nilmanifold underlying the nilsequence.
-We prove this necessity with an example of a degree-2 polynomial map which cannot be extended to the whole group from a subgroup while conserving its target nilspace; see Example \ref{ex:nonext}.
+The second step consists in proving that the nilsequence on $\ab'$ can always be extended to a nilsequence on the full group $\ab$, while ensuring that the latter nilsequence still has bounded complexity.
+To solve this extension problem in general, it is necessary to modify the nilmanifold underlying the nilsequence; indeed we give an example of a degree-2 polynomial that cannot be extended to a larger group while preserving the polynomial's target nilspace; see Example \ref{ex:nonext}.

 The paper has the following outline.
 In Section \ref{sec:prelims} we gather some basic tools and concepts from nilspace theory and higher-order Fourier analysis.
 In Section \ref{sec:quasitoral} we carry out the first main step described above, and in Section \ref{sec:extend} we solve the nilsequence-extension problem.
 The proof of Theorem \ref{thm:bndrankinv-intro} (including the control on the final correlation bound), is given in Section \ref{sec:mainproof}.